 Many organizations use the 70-20-10 model to optimize workplace learning through a hybrid, but experience-heavy approach.
 With this model, employees absorb 70% of information from hands-on learning experiences, 20% from person-to-person interaction, and just 10% from traditional education activities.

 Modern digital adoption platforms, like Whatfix, support employees in the flow of work through in-app guidance, proactive help, and contextual assistance.
 With Whatfix Mirror, teams can build interactive software environments for risk-free training activities and application experimentation.
-Tools like this empower users to learn in realistic environments without the stress of impacting live data.
+Tools like this empower users to learn in realistic environments without the stress of impacting live data and allow leaders to tailor training and workflows to the needs of different users.

 Support end-users in the flow of work